IndiGo flight suffers 'false cargo smoke warning'; DGCA to probe incident | Business

 - India

-An IndiGo flight from Delhi to Kolkata suffered a ''false cargo smoke warning'' before landing on Sunday and aviation regulator DGCA is probing the incident.
+An IndiGo flight from Delhi to Kolkata suffered a ''false cargo smoke warning'' before landing on Sunday and aviation regulator DGCA will probe the incident.

+The flight carrying more than 160 people landed safely at the Kolkata airport.

-After arrival at Kolkata airport, inspections were carried out in the Airbus aircraft and the ''warning was confirmed as spurious'', IndiGo said on Sunday.
+After arrival at the airport, inspections were carried out in the Airbus aircraft and the ''warning was confirmed as spurious'', IndiGo said in a statement on Sunday.

+Initially, the pilots of the airline declared 'May Day' suspecting smoke in the cargo hold.
+Later, the 'May Day' call was cancelled and the flight landed safely, DGCA (Directorate General of Civil Aviation) chief Arun Kumar told PTI.

+May Day call is declared when there is distress and once it is declared, then the preparations for emergency landing of the flight are done at the airport.

-According to its statement issued on Sunday evening, necessary rectifications on the detection system are in progress.
+According to IndiGo's statement issued on Sunday evening, necessary rectifications on the detection system are in progress.

-A senior official said the Directorate General of Civil Aviation (DGCA) will be probing the incident.

 The ''false cargo smoke warning'' happened on flight 6E-2513 (VT-IJA) and landing was prioritised at Kolkata airport and the pilot followed the standard operating procedure, IndiGo said in the statement.